fiberplane/mcp-lite/packages/core/README.md

 ### Structured Outputs

 Tools can return both human-readable content and machine-readable structured data.
 Use `outputSchema` to define the shape of `structuredContent`:

+See the [MCP structured content spec](https://modelcontextprotocol.io/specification/2025-06-18/server/tools#structured-content) for the protocol details.

 ```typescript
 const WeatherOutputSchema = z.object({